REGISTERING THE DEATH

 Where should you register?

 The death must be registered at the office within the district where the death occurred.
 An appointment will need to be made, and our local Registrar’s details are listed on the following page.
-Should death occur outside of Portsmouth, we can provide you the details of the relevant Registrar, and we’ll even make the appointment for you.
+Should death occur outside of Portsmouth, we can provide you with the details of the relevant Registrar, and we’ll even make the appointment for you.
 If you have difficulty in getting to the Registrar, just let us know.
 We’ll take you there and bring you back, and there is NO charge for this service.
 Should you, as a relative, live a long distance away from the Registrar, you can, in certain circumstances, register by declaration.
 Please let us know.

 What documents are issued?